coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 This is problematic because it means that using your code is very error-prone.
 Hence, to ease the life of the users of your class Application Programming Interface (API), you should probably consider adding tools, that is, introducing abstractions to simplify the creation of the class in a "ready to use" state: perhaps a factory function with sane and safe defaults.
 If you need to inject [stubs](https://en.wikipedia.org/wiki/Method_stub) (like an in-memory database for instance) during your test, you could also create a (different) factory function that initializes your class under test with the stubs.
-This would help people to use your class in some other tests.
+This would help people use your class in some other tests.

 If the `Act` block of code gets large, it can mean that you are testing the behavior of your class when `N` methods of your API are called in a specific order.
 In other words, it can mean that the methods of the class under test interact in a non-trivial way.